oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 ```

-Before running the services, configure Okta as authentication provider for the store application, which will act as a gateway to the other services and provices a simple UI to manage the entities.
+Before running the services, configure Okta as the authentication provider for the store application, which will act as a gateway to the other services and provides a simple UI to manage the entities.

 ## Add Okta OpenID Authentication